 - MotoSight 3D Spatial Vision

 - Vision Options and Peripherals

-MotoSight™ 2D is a powerful vision system featuring the Cognex In-Sight® Micro camera, robot calibration routines and a proven tool set that enables users to solve complex vision applications.
+MotoSight™ 2D Global Edition is a powerful vision system featuring the Cognex In-Sight® Micro camera, robot calibration routines and a proven tool set that enables users to solve complex vision applications.
 The system is programmed using Cognex EasyBuilder programming software.
 Updates to the vision program can be made directly from the DX100 controller programming pendant.